sjmyuan/sjmyuan.github.io/_drafts/junior-code-in-scala.md

 Obviously, the last one is pretty easy to understand for non-Scala developer, the only thing they need to learn is how to use IO.

-For Eff architecture, we even spend 3 months to decommission it from all related projects, because it's hard to understand, and after some senior team members left, only few people can understand and maintain it.
+For eff architecture, we even spend 3 months to decommission it from all related projects, because it's hard to understand, and after some senior team members left, only few people can understand and maintain it.

 Most of developers are familiar with OO architectures, they just need to focus on how to make the function pure.
 And we just use the OO architecture to group the pure functions, there is no mutable property in it, all the data are immutable.

-With this way, we can not only utilize the advantage of functional programming, but also make our new team members happy.
+With this way, we can not only utilize the advantage of Functional Programming, but also make our new team members happy.

 ## Move senior code to library

-We still need the senior code, because there are always complicated problem, such as NewRellic integration, log with transaction id, global context, etc. Sometimes there is no mature library in Scala to solve them, then we need to build our own library.
+We still need the senior code, because there are always complicated problems, such as NewRellic integration, log with transaction id, global context, etc. Sometimes there is no mature library in Scala to solve them, then we need to build our own library.

 There is only one rule for the library, the interface should be easy to use.
-Apart from that, we can do what we want to do.
+Apart from that, we can do what we want to do, even involve side-effects.

 For example, if we want to print log with transaction id, we may need to use MDC to store the transaction id of each thread, which is definitely side-effect.
 But if there is no other better solution and the library can be tested very well, we can just adopt the side-effect.